senderle/doppio/README.md

 performances, sometimes in one role, sometimes in another.
-A faithful representation of these connections in a relational database would require an exceptionally complex schema that would require extensive revision and tuning before it could do its job well.
+A faithful representation of these connections in a relational database would require an exceptionally complex schema that would require extensive revision before it could do its job well.

-Doppio speeds up that tuning process.
+Doppio speeds up that revision process.
 Using a NoSQL database ([MongoDB](https://www.mongodb.com/)) combined with a flexible schema validation framework and API generator ([Eve](https://docs.python-eve.org/en/stable/)), Doppio accelerates the